sahilsoni960/Fullstack-Development/SmartPersonalKB-GenAI/README.md

 ### 5. **LLM Integration (Gemini)**
 - The application uses the [Google Gemini LLM API](https://aistudio.google.com/app/apikey) for Q&A and summarization.
+- Retrieval-Augmented Generation (RAG) is implemented: The LLM Q&A can automatically search and use your notes, snippets, and documents as context for smarter, personalized answers.
 - You must obtain a free Gemini API key and add it to `src/main/resources/application.properties`:
   ```properties
   llm.gemini.api.url=https://generativelanguage.googleapis.com/v1beta/models/gemini-pro:generateContent?key=YOUR_GEMINI_API_KEY